newtglobalgit/ai-scrapper/README.md

    streamlit run main.py
    ```

-3. Open your web browser and navigate to the URL provided by Streamlit (usually `http://localhost:8501`).
+3. Open your web browser and navigate to the External URL provided by Streamlit.

 4. Enter a website URL in the input field and click "Scrape Website".